ashleymader/ashleymader.github.io/_posts/2020-03-30-the_struggle_is_real_cli_project_mistakes_to_learn_from.markdown

 **The Product**

 In the end I have a working gem!
 I completed it in about 2 days (of actual coding!).
 There are some things I would love to expand on or change in the future, but for now, I'm really happy with it.
-I've never really created anything so it's a pretty novel moment to realize you thought of something, code it, and now it's actually functional.
+I've never really created anything so it's a pretty novel moment to realize you thought of something, planned it (albeit poorly), coded it, and now it's actually functional.

 **Before You Go**